 Regardless, it’s definitely not uncomfortable in the sense that it produces ear pain or ear sweating.
 It’s a headset that you could wear for hours on end without any issues of that variety.
 It’s just that the fit is a bit awkward, or at least different from what you’re probably used to.

 On the upside, the Stealth 600 does feature the ProSpecs Glasses Relief System, which can be a real lifesaver for any bespectacled individual.
 It’s a relatively simple design – the cushioning is way softer in the middle of the earcup where the temples of the glasses would be so that the headset exerts less pressure there.

-If you wear glasses all the time then this is an irreplaceable feature that you should always be after.
+If you wear glasses all the time, then this is a unique feature that you should always be after.
 Even if you decide that this headset isn’t right for you, we strongly encourage you to look at the selection of all headsets that have this feature and pick one of those, as it truly is that helpful and customizable feature.

 In terms of features, you don’t get a lot, but that’s to be expected from this price range.
 However, the core features all range from serviceable to great.

 The best thing about the Stealth 600 is how effortless it makes connecting a wireless headset to your PS4.
 You just plug the dongle you get with the headset into the console, and that’s it.
 It’s not some sort of pseudo-wireless experience that most PS4 fans are stuck with where you still have to connect your headset to the controller, no – this is the genuine wireless deal.